oracle-livelabs/database/sharding/raft23ai/topology/topology.md

 ![<demo_ui_app_run_workload>](./images/demo-ui-app-run-workload-7b.png " ")

-Click on refresh button in the browser window for Demo UI application and you will observe that the count is increasing in the Demo UI even though the shard is stopped.
+Refresh the browser window for Demo UI application and you will observe that the count is increasing in the Demo UI even though the shard is stopped.

 ![<demo_ui_app_inc_after_workload>](./images/demo-ui-app-count-inc-after-workload-7c.png " ")